isisaddons-legacy/isis-module-security/README.md

 #### Automatically Seeds Roles ####

-When the security module starts up, it will automatically seed a number of roles, corresponding permissions and a default 'admin' user.
-The `isis-module-security-admin` role grants all permissions to all classes in the security module itself:
+When the security module starts up, it will automatically (idempotently) seed a number of roles, corresponding permissions and a default `isis-module-security-admin` user.
+The corresponding (similarly named) `isis-module-security-admin` role grants all permissions to all classes in the security module itself:

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/030-role.png)

-The `isis-module-security-regular-user` role grants selected permissions to the `ApplicationUser` class:
+The `isis-module-security-regular-user` role grants selected permissions to viewing/changing members of the `ApplicationUser` class (so that a user with this role can view/update their own record):

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/035-role-regular-user.png)